-- 5. Align the sides of the top unit with the bottom unit and slide the top unit forward until the notches in the base of the top unit align with the bolts in the top of the bottom unit.
+- 4. Unscrew and remove the leveling feet from the top unit and lift it onto the bottom unit, offsetting the base of the top unit approximately 2-3 inches behind the screws identified by the arrows in Figure 1-4. - 5.
+Align the sides of the top unit with the bottom unit and slide the top unit forward until the notches in the base of the top unit align with the bolts in the top of the bottom unit.
 The flatwashers should slide over the base frame.
 Tighten bolts. - 6.
-Remove the four nylon plugs on the lower back of the upper incubator. - 7.
-Insert the stacking brackets into the slots on the back of the control panel of the bottom unit as shown in Figure 1-6.
+Remove the four nylon plugs on the upper part of the incubator back. - 7.
+Install the stacking brackets on the back of the control panel on the bottom unit.
+Refer to Figure 1-6.